UMR 866 – DMEM

 The Muscle Remodeling and Signaling team is part of UMR 866 Muscle Dynamics and Metabolism, led by Vincent Ollendorff.
 This team includes a group of faculty members from the UFR STAPS.

-- Guillaume PY, Assistant Professor (HDR)
+- Guillaume PY, Assistant Professor with a Doctorate in Research (HDR)

 - Thomas BRIOCHE, Assistant Professor